X

 The answer to that first question is easy.
 Remember, Microsoft's Windows business is predicated on its partnership with PC makers, who pay a license fee for every copy of Windows they install on a new PC.
 Those OEMs are none too happy about the idea of extending the life of an older PC; they would much rather have you buy a brand-new PC instead.

-On PC's that were originally sold with older versions of Windows, Microsoft's calculus is pretty straightforward: It's in the company's best interests to see those old Windows versions replaced, both for support purposes and to improve the security of the Windows ecosystem.
+On PCs that were originally sold with older versions of Windows, Microsoft's calculus is pretty straightforward: It's in the company's best interests to see those old Windows versions replaced, both for support purposes and to improve the security of the Windows ecosystem.
 There's little or no profit in trying to sell upgrades to that market, and there's plenty of goodwill to reap by making those upgrades easy.

 But is there a catch?

 Is that license legal?
 As I've said many times, I am not a lawyer, so I can't offer legal advice.
 But I have a lot of experience with Windows licensing, and it's literally inconceivable (and yes, that word means exactly what you think it means) that Microsoft would choose to enforce an ambiguous license agreement against its retail customers.
-They are, after all, prospects to subscribe to Microsoft 365, buy Xbox hardware and games, play Minecraft, and eventually buy a new Windows 11 PC from one of those aforementioned partners.
+They are, after all, prospects to subscribe to Microsoft 365, buy Xbox hardware and games, play Minecraft, use Microsoft Copilot, and eventually buy a new Windows 11 PC from one of those aforementioned partners.

 And whatever pittance Microsoft's bean counters might be able to squeeze out of those upgrades wouldn't come close to balancing the very, very bad publicity that would come from sending threatening letters to retirees and mom-and-pop businesses that are trying to squeeze a few extra years of life out of their old hardware.